 Stories about aliens can teach us what it is to be human.
-This course considers the roles of both science and fiction in films that comment on the here and now through their imaginings of the far and distant.
-At least 1/3 of instruction (5-8 weeks) is delivered online rather than via face-to-face contact.
-The virtual course contact will occur asynchronously (not at the same time.)
+This course considers the roles of both science and flction in films that comment on the here and now through their imaginings of the far and distant.

 Asia in the Imagination AHCS310/LIBS214/314